 The venue for the ceremony and reception was Lang House in old Mandeville, and the brides both got ready at the Blue Heron Bed & Breakfast in Mandeville just a few blocks away, though in adjacent rooms so they could not see each other.

 The ceremony took place on the back porch of the cottage.
-At the beginning of the ceremony, rather than Kelly coming down the aisle in a traditional processional, she instead came through the house and out the back door onto the porch, where Lindsay waited but was turned away so that they could not see each others' faces at first, similar to how first looks are sometimes done.
-Here's the beautiful photograph I captured of moment they first saw each other:
+At the beginning of the ceremony, rather than Kelly coming down the aisle in a traditional processional, she instead came through the house and out the back door onto the porch, where Lindsay waited but was turned away so that they could not see each others' faces at first, similar to how first looks are often done.
+Here's the beautiful photograph I captured of the joyous moment they first saw each other:

 The couple's ceremony was overflowing with beautiful and emotional moments that were a joy to capture, such as this one: